A Champion of Change

 “I am humbled to receive this great honor,” Brown said, “and hope that my work in the future will continue to reflect the values of translational social justice and equity for all.”

-Active in advocating for disability rights, Brown is member the board of directors of TASH New England, a disability rights organization; the National Council on Independent Living Youth Caucus; and the Georgetown University Center for Excellence in Developmental Disabilities’ Consumer Advisory Council.
+Active in advocating for disability rights, Brown is a member of the board of directors of TASH New England, a disability rights organization; the National Council on Independent Living Youth Caucus; and the Georgetown University Center for Excellence in Developmental Disabilities’ Consumer Advisory Council.

 “Lydia has been an enthusiastic advocate for the inclusion of all students on our campus.
 Her dedication and vision have been inspiring,” said Todd Olson, vice president of student affairs at Georgetown.
 “Our Jesuit mission calls us to be women and men for others, and Lydia exemplifies this commitment on a daily basis.”